isc-projects/forge/doc/info.md

  Configuration
 ---------------
 Configuration management is not well designed yet.
-The default configuration is stored in forge/lettuce/features/init_all.py_default.
-Please copy this file to features/init_all.py and edit relevant values in this file.
-The configuration is not described here in detail example how you should fill it is stored in forge/lettuce/features/init_all.py_example.
+The default configuration is stored in forge/tests/init_all.py_default.
+Please copy this file to forge/tests/init_all.py and edit relevant values in this file.
 Without init_all.py Forge will not start at all. init_all.py is added to gitignore, so any local changes you make to this file will be ignored by git.

 Also make sure that your ssh server is configured.
+Make sure that SSH connection between used vms can be executed using generated keys.

 Environment example:
 To use Forge you will need two PC's.
 In this configuration author used two virtual